opencurve/curve/docs/en/snapshotcloneserver_en.md

 S3 Object Storage: For storing snapshot data.

 Chunk Server: The actual place that stores the file data, and supports "Lazy Clone"  by using copy-on-read mechanism.
-When the Client initiates a read request to data on a cloned volume, if the area of target data has not been written, the system will copy data from the image (stored in CurveFS) or snapshot (stored in S3), return the data to the Client and write it to the chunk file asynchronously.
+When the Client initiates a read request to data on a cloned volume, if the area of target data has not been written, the system will copy data from the image (stored in curvefs) or snapshot (stored in S3), return the data to the Client and write it to the chunk file asynchronously.

 ### 2.3.
 Clone Procedure

-For cloning of CurveFS, it's basically copying the data from the source location (the source location is the location of the object being copied.
-If cloned from snapshot, the source location is the location of the object on S3, and if cloned from a file on CurveFS, the source location will be the object location on chunk server) to the target location (which is the location of the chunk generated).
+For cloning of curvefs, it's basically copying the data from the source location (the source location is the location of the object being copied.
+If cloned from snapshot, the source location is the location of the object on S3, and if cloned from a file on curvefs, the source location will be the object location on chunk server) to the target location (which is the location of the chunk generated).
 In actual scenarios, waiting for all data to be copied synchronously is not necessary in many cases, and we can copy only when the data is actually used.
 Therefore, a 'lazy' flag indicating whether to clone in a lazy way can be set.
 If this flag is marked true, it means coping when it is actually used, and if marked false, waiting for all data to be copied to chunk server is required.
 Since the data at the source location is only needed when reading the data, a copy-on-read strategy is adopted.

 #### 2.3.1 Creating Clone Volume